Don’t be fooled, your price is never too high. Use these tactics.

 Do you recognize these situations?

-a) They agree, under restriction of approval of their manager.
+a) They agree, under the restriction of approval of their partner.

 What to do?
-First of all make an appointment with the manager and furthermore convince the manager.
+First of all, make an appointment with the partner too and furthermore convince the partner.

-b) Slicing tactic, your customer asks for apparently little adjustment to your product or service, but over and over again.
+b) Slicing tactic, your client asks for apparently little adjustment to your product or service, or a light version.
+Sometimes over and over again.

 What to do?
 Set a surcharge for adjustments.